1. What is Limited Scope Representation? Limited Scope Representation is when an attorney represents or assists a

 Limited Appearance may only be filed in connection with a court event or

-proceeding in a family or family support magistrate matter.
+proceeding in a civil, housing, small claims, family or family support magistrate matter.
 A

-Limited Apperance may not be filed for a particular length of time, the
+Limited Appearance may not be filed for a particular length of time, the

 exhaustion of a fee or to address a specific issue.
 Whenever a limited